 Cara is a member of the Producers Guild of America and has contributed to several Visual Effects Society–nominated projects such as The Wolf of Wall Street film and General Electric commercials.
 When she is not crafting or managing media, she spends her time lakeside in upstate New York.

-Cheryl leads the team at ESI Design that is responsible for the overall design direction for physical spaces, spatial planning, architectural details such as finishings and furnishing, design visualization through 3D models, drawings and renderings, and architectural coordination.
+Cheryl leads the discipline at ESI Design that is responsible for the overall design direction for physical spaces, spatial planning, architectural details such as finishings and furnishing, design visualization through 3D models, drawings and renderings, and architectural coordination.